 sudo reboot

-Test the connection from your client:
+Test from your client computer:

 ssh username@192.168.1.100